 - Understand what is desirable and possible for the organization to deliver.
-Those who are best at BD grasp the nuance of what the leaders of the organization want and center their energy on delivering it.
+Those who are best at business development grasp the nuance of what the leaders of the organization want and center their energy on delivering it.
 They give weight to the needs of the organization and set expectations on how to win.

 - Convince decision makers at potential partners and customers that they want and need what your organization can uniquely deliver.
 The most effective way I have seen this come to play is painting a picture of the future centered around your product, one that the market and all their competitors will move toward regardless, and the only question is if the customer is going to lead or follow.

 - Broker what the market wants and what your team thinks should be built.
 This is not about shoving a deal down someone’s throat or creating scenarios where the only way forward is for the organization to begrudgingly sign a deal.
 These methods will never get the organization where it needs to go, nor will they provide you a career trajectory you want.
 What is important is exploring the overlaps and divergences between what product and engineering are thinking and what customer decision makers want.